The Farm & Animals

 The Cats

-Raffy, Bodhi and Gizmo are the farm's friendly kitty cats.
+Raffy and Bodhi are the farm's friendly kitty cats.
 Raffy will expect to be worshipped by just about everyone who comes to the farm.
 He arrived as a kitten to the farm in 2019, just a wee bundle of fluff and the doggies took to him immediately, quickly and firmly acknowledging him to be the best cushion in the house!
-He comes on walks with the doggies and me around the farm and has meetings of world domination with the donkeys and the sheep.
+He comes on walks with the doggies and me around the farm and has meetings of world domination with the coos and the sheep.
 If you ever see him with wet ears, he's been with the sheep and let them suck his ears.
 He needed some other feline companionship so Bodhi then arrived at the farm.
 Raffy immediately took Bodhi under his fluffy wing and they both adore each other, spending hours grooming each other or chasing each other around the house.
-Bodhi is much shier than Raffy as he was semi feral when he arrived so you may not see him as he hangs around a lot either by himself or with his other friends, the chickens and the ducks.
-Gizmo is the latest kitty cat to the farm, he arrived on the farm one day just a couple of days old with his mum but also with some horrifically infected eyes.
-He got all the medical attention he needed and basically got adopted into the family!
+Bodhi is much shier than Raffy as he was semi feral when he arrived so you may not see him as he hangs around a lot either by himself or with his other friends, the chickens.
 I also have adopted 3 other rescue cats who you may see darting around the farm and yard at night but they are not interested in humans.
 They are from various cat rescue centres as they are feral cats that were found on rubbish dumps and in abandoned houses and are terrified of humans but are happy staying on the farm keeping their distance but being well fed with a warm and comfy hay barn for a bed.

 The Doggies

 I have 5 dogs on the farm, my collection of Spots, as they are all either a Dalmatian or Dalmatian crosses.
 Whenever guests arrive, they are the Welcoming Committee, giving everyone a very friendly welcome to the farm!
 First is my original Dalmatian boy, Dali, with whom I arrived up in Scotland in May 2019, having been by my side since 2016.
 Since being in Scotland I have adopted 3 rescue spotty girls, Wilma (My little tripod, Dalmatian/Collie cross), Cally (Crazy Cally, Dalmatian/Greyhound cross) and Mina (Minamoo, Dalmatian/ Terrier cross).
-Most recently, in Dec 2021, little puppy Schubert arrived on the farm and has settled in beautifully with the pack.
-He's not so little now!
+In Dec 2021, little puppy Schubert arrived on the farm and has settled in beautifully with the pack.
+Schubert is by far my most cheeky dog and is the reason guests need to open and shut car and lodge doors as quickly as possible otherwise he'll be in to see what he can find!
+In January 2024 the farm welcomed its new addition, Kipling, who has been an amazing addiiton and is adored by everyone who meets him.
 They are all extremely friendly and love saying hello to guests and getting lots of cuddles!
 Wilma's favourite position is on her back getting guests to pay the "tummy tickle tax"!
 They all free roam around the farm and land with me doing my jobs everyday, lending a paw or to be more precise, mostly getting in the way where they can!
 They are the most wonderful dogs and have very special relationships with myself, each other and all the animals here which has taken a lot of patience and training to achieve.
-Dali, Wilma and sometimes Cally sing along to the donkeys braying or the goats shouting and all of them absolutely adore the wee lambs and kids I sometimes have in to bottle feed and help mop up their milky faces.
+Dali, Wilma and sometimes Cally sing along to the goats shouting and all of them absolutely adore the wee lambs and kids I sometimes have in to bottle feed and help mop up their milky faces.